InfoteraTecnologia/email-templates/readme.md

 - The fallback fonts are more important than the ones you pick because of [compatibility](https://www.caniemail.com/features/css-at-font-face/), so design with that in mind.
 - Only pick fonts that exist in google fonts.
+- On google fonts, open the link it gives you on embed code (starts with fonts.googleapis), it will show you all the fonts options.
+Copy the link to the desired weight from there.

 ## Developing